Hello everyone. My name is Teppei of KOYO Orient JAPAN’s Product Division.

 Heat is energy such as the vibration of atoms or molecules, and this wavelength range includes the frequency that resonates with this vibration.
 Vibration due to the heat of molecules is emitted as it is as mid-far infrared rays, and is absorbed and converted into heat.

 The words often heard in commercials such as "warm warmth with the far-infrared effect."
 "Fire passes through the meat with the far-infrared effect."
 This is the characteristic of medium to far-infrared rays that transmits thermal energy.
-It It was a word that represents the.

 In the case of observation using visible light to near-infrared light, there are not many objects that emit light by themselves, so the reflected light or transmitted light of objects illuminated by the sun or lighting equipment is usually observed.
 Obviously, you cannot observe the subject in a completely dark room.